RobinNagpal/fuel-token-track-docs/01_introduction_and_installation.md

-### Todo

-- [ ] Explain in couple of lines that fuel is a blockchain, but also provides tooling making it seamless for develops to not only write contracts but also develop front end applications that interacts with the smart contracts.
-- [ ] Explain that there are three main components of the application, the node/blockchain, the smart contracts and the front end application.
-- [ ] Then explain the components present under each of these three main components.

-### Questions

-- Should we create a diagram?
-- What is Sway Toolchain? https://fuellabs.github.io/sway/v0.43.2/book/introduction/installation.html

 # Blockchain DApps and Fuel

 A decentralized application (DApp) is a type of software application that runs on a blockchain network instead of being